Economic and Social Rights

 Civil and Political Rights

-In 2021, HRMI produced data from our expert survey for the following 39 countries and territories:
+In 2021, HRMI produced data from our expert survey for the following 39 countries:

 Explore our 2021 data by visiting the HRMI Rights Tracker.

 In 2021 we began collecting data in Palau, Wallis and Futuna, and Tokelau, but did not receive enough responses to produce data.
 In 2022 we will again include these countries in the survey, as well as China and India.

 To learn more about how we produce this data, please see our civil and political rights methodology.